3vmartinet/fluf/README.md

 #### `Route` extensions:
 - `isRoot`: if the current route name denotes to '/'
+- `isNamed(String)`: if the route setting's name matches given value

 #### `WidgetExtensions` extensions:
 - `addSemantics(label, hint, value)`: wrap widget into a Semantics widget